- Clean Energy Research Group

 I applied for admission to SFU as a political science major.
 Do I need to see an advisor?

-If you have met the declaration requirements for a political science plan, please email a pdf of your advising transcript, sorted by 'both', to the Undergraduate Advisor.
-Your advising transcript is available to you via goSFU.
-Please be sure to include your SFU student number, full name, and specify which plan you wish to declare.
+If you have met the declaration requirements for a political science plan, please email a pdf of your advising transcript (available via goSFU), sorted by "both", to the Undergraduate Advisor.
+Please be sure to include your SFU student number, full name and specify which plan you wish to declare.
 Additional information on programs and requirements can be found in the SFU Calendar.